spatialos/gdk-for-unity/docs/get-started.md

 Once you have installed [Rider](https://www.jetbrains.com/rider/), install the [**Unity Support** plugin](https://github.com/JetBrains/resharper-unity) for a better experience.

 <%(/Expandable)%>

+<%(Callout type="alert" message="You need to select Linux Build Support during your setup because all server-workers in a cloud deployment run in a Linux environment.
+When you come to build your project, in the `Assets/Fps/Config/BuildConfiguration` file, do not change the `UnityGameLogic Cloud Environment` from Linux to a different target;  changing it causes further build errors.")%>

 If you need help using the GDK, come and talk to us about the software and the documentation via: